 Want to watch Super Bowl 2024 commercials before the big game?
 These ads are already live.

 The Super Bowl isn't only a championship game for pro football, it's also the biggest day in advertising, with top brands aiming big-budget commercials at an expected audience of more than 100 million viewers.
-Many of those companies are releasing their ads early, hoping to generate buzz before the February 11 game.
+Many of those companies are releasing their ads early, hoping to generate buzz before the big game between the San Francisco 49ers and the Kansas City Chiefs.

 There's a lot on the line for businesses, which this year are paying $7 million for 30 seconds of air time during Super Bowl LVIII.
 A winning commercial can stir interest in a brand, cement customer loyalty and even boost sales.